While developing talent is important, recruitment remains a vital yet notoriously difficult business function.

 11. Utilize candidate feedback

 If you’re not getting feedback from candidates then you’re missing a trick.
-This feedback is crucial to help you improve your hiring process.
+This feedback is crucial to help you improve and streamline the hiring process.

 Couple of ways you can solicit feedback from candidates: